 How do I make an appointment?

 Clinic hours are 9:00 AM to 11:15 AM and 2:00 PM to 4:15 PM Monday through Friday.
-Please call our main office number (703-961-0488) between 9:00 AM and 5:00 PM Monday through Friday to schedule an appointment.

 How soon will I be seen?